Bahrain Medical Device Regulations

 Class I

-• Appoint a local authorized representative in Bahrain.
+• - Appoint a Bahraini-authorized representative (AR).

 Class IIa